p-gatsby/clinic-source-automation-app/README.md

 ## Getting Started

-Welcome to Clinic-Source-Automation-App!
+Welcome to CSAP (clinic-source-automation-app)!
 This guide provides detailed steps to set up the environment and install this project on your local computer.

 ### Prerequisites